mygitbob/feb24_project_job-market/report/postgres - docker installation and requirements for data to be inserted.md

 ```
 If you try this under Windows, strart `Docker Desktop` first.

+For more details look in the src/postgres/example folder

 ## Requirements for data to be inserted into postgres
 Data has to be in a DataFrame with the following columns:
 ```python